muldjord/skyscraper/README.md

 ```
 You might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.
 To install Qt5 on other Linux distributions, please refer to their documentation.

 NOTE!
 From Ubuntu 21.04 and forward the `qt5-default` metapackage no longer exists.
-For this version you will have to do `sudo apt install build-essential qtbase5-dev qt5-qmake qtbase5-dev-tools` which installs the same as the above command.
+You will instead have to do `sudo apt install build-essential qtbase5-dev qt5-qmake qtbase5-dev-tools` which installs the same as the above command.

 #### macOS
 Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
 But with the help of HoraceAndTheSpider and abritinthebay here's the commands needed to install the Qt5 and other prerequisites: